Entropy-Foundation/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 Creates a fixed-sized collection, or a collection that supports a fixed amount of tokens.
 This is useful to create a guaranteed, limited supply on-chain digital asset.
 For example, a collection 1111 vicious vipers.
-Note, creating restrictions such as upward limits results in data structures that prevent Supra from parallelizing mints of this collection type.
+Note, creating restrictions such as upward limits results in data structures that prevent Aptos from parallelizing mints of this collection type.
 Beyond that, it adds supply tracking with events.